vedph/cadmus-doc/migration/graph/mappings.md

           },
           "date": {
             "a": {
-              "value": 1374
+              "value": 1374,
+              "day": 18,
+              "month": 7
             }
           }
         }
       ],
-      "description": "Petrarch died in 1374 at Arquà."
+      "assertion": {
+        "rank": 2,
+        "references": [
+          {
+            "type": "paper",
+            "citation": "Rossi 1963 p.123"
           }
         ]
+      },
+      "description": "Petrarch died in 1374, July 18 (or 19) at Arquà."
     }
+  ]
+}
 ```

+> ⚠️ Note that here we placed an assertion at the event level, with rank=2, just to keep the example short.
+In real world, we would rather assign the assertion at a more granular level, to the death date, if we wanted to use an assertion to represent the fact that we can't be sure about the day (18 or 19; we might also just use a range in the date value, like 18-19).
+While we can easily reference the same assertion mapping in different parts of the source data, here we just limited ourselves to the event as a whole.
+To show the assertion mapping in action, we thus decided to add an assertion at that level.

 As you can see, each event in the `events` array is identified by an arbitrarily assigned [EID](#entry-id-eid), unique only in the context of this part's scope.

-Each event usually is connected to a place (`Arezzo`) and a date (`1304`) using a so-called _chronotope_.
+Each event usually is connected to a place (`Arezzo`) and a date (July 20, 1304) using a so-called _chronotope_.

 > Chronotopes are typically entered in the editor via bricks like those you can play with at <https://cadmus-bricks-v3.fusi-soft.com/refs/asserted-chronotope>.